 Common Wine Additions

-Here are some common quantities of SO2 in products with which you are likely familiar:
+Here are some common quantities of SO2 in products with which you're likely familiar:

 - Dry wines: 25-75 ppm